openmerlin/dockerfile/cann/README.md

 # CANN Docker Image

-We provide multi-arch, multi-chip, multi-OS, and multi-Python versions of CANN Docker images.
+We provide multi-arch, multi-chip, multi-os, and multi-python versions of CANN Docker images.
 Each image contains the minimum set of dependencies required by the cann-toolkit runtime, as follows:

 - `bash`